The Language Lab

 About us

-The Language Lab is a hub for the study of human language and its connection to history, community, and culture.
+The Language Lab is a hub for exploring how human language shapes and is shaped by history, community, culture, and technology.

-Language is the ultimate social glue.
-It allows us to communicate with each other, highlighting our nature as social beings.
+Language is the ultimate social glue: it connects people, creates meaning, and reflects our nature as social beings.

 Our members